The Power of The Void

 I was offered, straight off the bat, a higher position—this time at the ultimate fashion magazine brand.
 My ‘big boss’ was one of the biggest names on the planet.
 I’d arrived!

-It wasn’t all roses, but it was an evolution that expanded my vessel and bolstered my reputation and my ability to move on whenever I felt like it.
-I had the pick of the top jobs in my field.
+It wasn’t all roses, but it was an evolution that expanded my vessel and bolstered my reputation and my ability to move on whenever and wherever.

-Those who tried to sabotage me stayed where they were.
-They were too frightened to move.
+Those who tried to sabotage me stayed where they were, too frightened to move.
 To challenge themselves.
-They continued to play the same hand.
+They continued to play the same hand in the same place.

 But I moved.